omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - undid workoutdetail.date and instance.date because its rounding dates forward to the next day.

 Functionality to add:
+- add click to hide/show scaling on workout detail and instance detail pages.
 - change results create view to be function based and hide instance choice and set default to the instance that was just on.
         - the function can take three args (request, user, uuid).
         - can use user and uuid for url and then use uuid for finding the instance.
+        - httpresponseredirect(instance.get_absolute_url())
         - then have two inputs, one for minutes and one for seconds. use the form to validate. then use the view to transfer into only seconds for storing in duration field.
-- change result create url to have username first, then workoutid, then result/create/
 - have to embed in the result create page, the resultfiles create
 - order workouts on users page based on results dates or date_completed dates on instance
+        - only if there are results
 - add filter on workout instance detail page to filter results by date
 - ?put filter searches on base_generic page and do {% block filters %}{% endblock %} if you don't want them to come up?
-- need to list workouts on user_page by dates completed not just added to user date.
-        - maybe only by dates completed if there is one?
 - only allow user who created base workout in database to edit that workout and only while no one else has added it to their page
         - if edited after others have it on their profile, it will change everyones workout.
 - add user field and workout field of "sport" and they can choose between crossfit, bodybuilding, strength training etc.